 |17.||Sony NEX-6||Y||stereo / mono||-||-||mini||2.0||Y||-||-|

 Both the A6000 and the M1 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and YI websites.

 So how do things add up?
 Which of the two cameras – the Sony A6000 or the YI M1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Alpha A6000:

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.